The Causes of Childhood Scoliosis and Its Progression

 “Structural” root causes may refer to bones that are asymmetric or incorrectly shaped.
 For example, a half-formed vertebra at birth, known as a hemi-vertebra, may also create scoliosis.
 Another example of structural-biomechanical scoliosis is when one leg grows a little longer than the other, causing the sacrum to be un-level.
 The sacrum is the base of the spine, so when the sacrum tilts, the spine tilts, and there can be a mild (and sometimes moderate) scoliosis as a result.

 “Structural causes” may also apply to ligament damage from trauma or from degeneration of discs.
 If key stabilizing ligaments of the spine are damaged or torn, the vertebra may tilt in response, creating a scoliotic curve.
+Therefore in these situations we can define scoliosis as having an underlying structural cause.

 These conditions are very common and USUALLY only cause mild to moderate non-progressive scoliosis.